 Further research has also shown that CBD helped in reducing pain, improving sleep, and reducing anxiety among arthritis patients.

-Although not many clinical studies have been conducted, the arthritis foundation has urged the FDA (Food and Drug Administration) to regulate the use of CBD products.
+Although not many clinical studies have been conducted, the arthritis foundation has urged the FDA (Food and Drug Administration) to regulate the use of CBD products such as tinctures and topicals for arthritic pain.

 2. Chronic Pain